 Early History of the Gallwey family

-Another 298 words (21 lines of text) covering the years 1361 and 1430 are included under the topic Early Gallwey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Gallwey research.
+Another 78 words (6 lines of text) covering the years 1361 and 1430 are included under the topic Early Gallwey History in all our PDF Extended History products and printed products wherever possible.

 Gallwey Spelling Variations